damn-dvlpr/prototype2.0/README.md

 * Chrome extensions

 ## Future additions and features
-A lock on the extension for it not to be disabled or removed Text can be filtered too
+A lock on the extension for it not to be disabled or removed<br>
+Text needs to be filtered

 ## Drawbacks as of now
 runs only on the local machine